maojrs/multiscaleRD/README.md

 ## Sample solution

-This example shows two videos for the preys reaction-diffusion dynamics in the Lotka-Volterra system (predator-prey).
-The first video shows the reference simulation and the second one the average over hybrid particle-based simulations using our scheme.
+This example shows two videos for the reaction-diffusion dynamics of the concentration of preys in the Lotka-Volterra system (predator-prey).
+The first video shows the reference simulation obtained with a finite-difference scheme.
+The second video shows the results of the hybrid simulation.
+The left half corresponds to the average concentration over several particle-based simulations using our scheme, and the right half corresponds to the PDE-mediate reservoir.

 <img src="Videos/PreyReferenceVideo.gif" width="400"> <img src="Videos/PreyHybridVideo.gif" width="400" />